Expeditions · Japan · Luxury Rail

 You select one of three categories: Royal Twin (the default, 14 rooms across the train), Royal Single (2 rooms, smaller and for solo travellers), and The Suite (1 room, occupying an entire car).
 The application allows a primary and secondary cabin choice.
 Royal Twin is the most-allocated and easiest to win; The Suite is the hardest to win simply because there is only one per departure.
 Royal Singles attract less applicant volume but there are only two beds — solo travellers should apply early and be flexible on dates.

 You choose from five course variants: the 1-night San'yo course (Kyoto → Shimonoseki via the Seto Inland Sea), the 1-night San'in course (Shimonoseki → Kyoto via the Sea of Japan coast), and three 2-night variants combining elements of both coasts.
 The two 1-night courses are roughly equally popular; the 2-night variants are typically harder to win because there are fewer of them on the calendar.
 Some applicants enter both 1-night and 2-night categories across different months to maximise total exposure to the lottery.
+Our routes and itineraries guide breaks each course down in detail.

 You can specify multiple preferred departure dates within the application month.
 JR West allows up to three departure-date selections per application.
 Travellers who select all three (rather than locking to a single date) materially improve their odds.
 The dates you select should not all be the same weekend — spread across the month if you can.